 Biosolids and Manure Task Force

-Member organizations of the Sustainable Phosphorus Alliance and other invitees from industry and government are contributing to the task force by providing oversight and feedback.
+Member organizations of the Sustainable Phosphorus Alliance and other invitees from industry and government contributed to the task force by providing oversight and feedback.
 Thank you to our Oversight Board members representing Kieser & Associates, Lystek International, Metropolitan Water Reclamation District of Greater Chicago, Mid-Atlantic Biosolids, National Association of Clean Water Agencies, National Milk Producers Federation, NEFCO, North East Biosolids & Residuals Association, Smithfield Foods, Synagro, US EPA, and Veolia.

 Task Force Objectives